bogemad/snpiphy/README.md

                         Prefix for output files
   -t THREADS, --threads THREADS
                         Number of threads to use for multiprocessing.
+  -j, --parallel        Use GNU parallel to run multiple instances of snippy
+                        (can speed things up if you have multiple cores available)
+  -m, --gamma_model     Use GTRGAMMA model instead of GTRCAT during the
+                        gubbins and RAxML tree building steps.
   -f, --force           Overwrite files in the output directories.
   --version             show program's version number and exit -v, --verbose         Increase verbosity on command line output (n.b.